Fr33maan/redux-crud-async/README.md

 }
 ```

-You just have to set the **unpluralized** modelName or `primary model + associated models` with an `auth` property inside which contains an array of actions to authenticate.
+You just have to set the **unpluralized** modelName or `primarymodelAssociatedmodels` with an `auth` property inside which contains an array of actions to authenticate.
 Just follow conventions given above.

 ```javascript